 When some people read or hear "business process management," they think about process flowcharts and the various workflow models that business analysts create.
-While modeling is an essential tool in business process management, (BPM) is much more than drawing some pictures with boxes and lines.
+While modeling is an essential tool in business process management, (BPM) is much more than creating process maps.

 Business process management is the set of skills and methods companies use to look at end-to-end processes and determine how to improve them.